smclark86/100-days-of-code/log.md

 **Thoughts**: I was really hard-headed today, and I wanted to figure out this exercise on my own.
 I feel like I wasted my hour today though, because I don't think I've gotten any closer to the solution.
 I will just look at the solution tomorrow so that I can move onto the next thing and not make any progress.
 Though I guess practice is progress in a way.

+### Day 31: July 10, Monday - 1 hour

+**Today's Progress**: Third array and function exercise.

+**Thoughts**: One month under my belt!
+But, I swear I must have accidentally skipped a lesson or something in the bootcamp, because I'm having such a difficult time figuring these array and function exercises out!
+I think I'm going to review the past few lessons again even though I won't really be moving forward in the lessons right now.
+I don't feel right moving onto the next lesson yet—not until I have a better basic understanding of arrays and functions and why the solutions to these exercises work the way that they do.